vega/vega-lite/docs/Encoding-Mapping.md

 `sort` property can be specify for sorting the field's values in multiple ways:

 - `undefined` - the field is unsorted.
-- `'ascending'` or `'descending'` – the field is sort by the field's value in ascending or descending order.
+- (as __String__) `'ascending'` or `'descending'` – the field is sort by the field's value in ascending or descending order.
-- A sort field object - for sorting the field by an aggregate calculation over a specified sort field.
+- (as __Object__) A sort field object - for sorting the field by an aggregate calculation over a specified sort field.
 A sort field object has the following properties:

 | Property      | Type          | Description    |
 | :------------ |:-------------:| :------------- |